Classical and Contemporary Music

 May 6 2026 19:00

-Like a distant echo through the centuries, Francis Poulenc’s 1947 Sinfonietta completes the programme and paints a subtle and humorous picture of 20th-century Parisian life.
+Like a distant echo through the centuries, Francis Poulenc’s 1947 "Sinfonietta" completes the programme and paints a subtle and humorous picture of 20th-century Parisian life.

-The students of the conducting class, conducted by the Orchestra of the Conservatoire royal de Bruxelles
+Orchestra of the Conservatoire royal de Bruxelles

 Robin Engelen, coordination